acquire-project/acquire-docs/docs/api_reference.md

     def get_configuration(self) -> Properties:
         """Returns the current configuration properties of the runtime."""

+    def get_capabilities(self) -> Capabilities: ...
+    """Returns the current capabilites of the runtime as an instance of Capabilities."""

     def get_state(self) -> DeviceState:
         """Returns the current state of the device."""